Paul-3400/meshcore-duty-cycle-observer/README.md

 # Verify MQTT is running and packets are flowing:
 mosquitto_sub -h localhost -t "meshcore/#" -v
 ```
-> If you see JSON packets appearing, your pipeline is ready for the observer.
+> If you see JSON packets appearing, your pipeline is ready for the observer!
 ---

 ## 🔧 Installation